 The language participates in the change of scenery

 For a passing tourist like me, being able to make people understand each other and talk to them in English is definitely a plus.
 But this "facility" has its downside.

 How to say....
 It takes some of the mystery out of it.
 The change of scenery is less complete.
 And I didn't even make the effort to learn two or three words in Tagalog or Visayan, since everyone greeted me and approached me in English.
 It's a pity, isn't it?

 I promised myself to come back.
 Take the time to better discover the country, to return to explore the fabulous seabed.
 Next time, I will put myself more seriously to the language.

 Even to learn the basic phrases, to present me as it should, when the inevitable litany of questions arrives, always the same.
 Where I come from, where I'm going, and if it's the first time in the country, and how long I stay, and if I travel alone, etc. etc. Questions that are as much curiosity as politeness ...

-But it creates a relationship a little different, often more warm, when we are able to answer in a language other than English!
+But it creates a slightly different, often warmer relationship when you are able to respond in a language other than English!